|

 Winter and summer

-Meeting up beyond the clouds
+Meeting beyond the clouds

 On the brink of spring.